Computer Science 163/265, Spring 2016:

 laws.
 Barabási-Albert model.

-based dynamic triangle counting algorithm.
+and k-cores, degeneracy-based dynamic triangle counting algorithm.

 bound on maximal cliques, Bron-Kerbosch

 - Homework 8, Due Friday, June 3.